michpara/Google-Homepage/README.md

 # **Google Homepage**

-The google.ca homepage using HTML and CSS.
+The Google Homepage using HTML and CSS

 To view the website, visit : https://michpara.github.io/Google-Homepage/